Cluedo (French game show)

 Cluedo is a game show broadcast on France 3, hosted by Christian Morin and by Marie-Ange Nardi, adapted from the British game show itself inspired by the board game Cluedo.
-It aired for two seasons from 1994-5.
+It aired for two seasons in 1994–95.
 The cast consisted of Bernard Menez as Doctor Green (Docteur Olive), Andréa Ferréol as Mrs Peacock (Madame Pervenche), André Pousse as Colonel Mustard (Colonel Moutarde), Marie-Pierre Casey as Mrs White (Madame Leblanc), David Brécourt as Professor Plum (Professeur Violet), and Carole Fantony as Miss Scarlett (Mademoiselle Rose).

 Production

 The French version was created by Jean-Jacques Pasquierm and produced by Emmanuelle Tanqurel and Patrice Aroun.
 Music was by Patrick Lemaitre, and production was Ellipse Programme and France 3.
 It ran for two seasons (1994-5) and four episodes on France 3.
 The series was hosted by Christian Morin (October 18, 1994 - November 8, 1994) and Marie-Ange Nardi (August 1, 1995 - August 29, 1995).
 Episodes are 1:20 hours long.

 Toutelatele felt that it was decided to adapt a board game into a television show due to the channel "lacking inspiration or wanting to exploit a trend", likening it to Trivial Pursuit, Dessinez, c’est gagné inspired by Pictionary.
 In France, Cluedo is known as Mais qui a tué le Docteur Lenoir?, though the TV show was called Cluedo.

 With just two episodes in each season, the titles were Dindes au Marron (Chestnut Turkeys), Le Dîner est Servi (Dinner is Served), La Chute d'une Petite Reine (The Little Queen's Fall), and La Tactique du Critique (Tactics of the Critic).
 The drama was shot-on-location at the Château de Vault-de-Lugny, while the live taping occurred on set with an audience.